mahmoodr/tvhplayer_wiki/User-Guide.md

 TVHPlayer is a user-friendly application designed for streaming and recording live TV content.
 It integrates with TVHeadend, a popular open-source TV streaming server, to deliver live TV to your devices and schedule recordings.

+## TVHplayer doesn't provide any built-in server.
+You must set up your own server to use this app.

 ## Features

 - Stream live TV channels